galperins4/snappy/README.md

 ## Changelog

+### 0.3
+- refactor a little more
+- Added BackBlaze class functionality to back-up/restore snapshots to/from a BackBlaze B2 bucket

 ### 0.2
 - refactor CLI functions into a seperate utility class
-- Added AWS class and functionality to back-up/restore snapshots to/from and AWS S3 bucket
+- Added AWS class and functionality to back-up/restore snapshots to/from an AWS S3 bucket

 ### 0.1
 - initial release